Khor Fakkan: History

 Painting of Portuguese Fortress Khor Fakkan (Corfacão) in 1635.

 A 1973 postal stamp showing the city of Khor Fakkan.

 Khor Fakkan has a long history of human settlement.
-There is evidence of post holes from the wooden uprights of the traditional barasti huts known as areesh, similar to those found at Tell Abraq which dates from the 3rd to 1st millennium BC.
+There is evidence of post holes from the wooden uprights of the traditional barasti huts known as areesh, similar to those found at Tell Abraq which date from the 3rd to 1st millennium BC.
 Excavations by a team from the Sharjah Archaeological Museum have identified 34 graves and a settlement belonging to the early-mid 2nd millennium BC.
 These are clustered on rock outcrops overlooking the harbor.

 Around 1500, Duarte Barbosa described it as a village “around which are gardens and farms in plenty”.
 The town was captured by the Portuguese Empire in the 16th century by naval commander General Afonso de Albuquerque and was referred to as Corfacão.
 It was part of a serial of fortified cities that the Portuguese used to control access to the Persian Gulf and Gulf of Oman, including Muscat, Sohar and Hormuz.
 At the dawn of the 16th century, it and its port were defended by a wide walled belt facing the land, closing the gorge that, in the mountain range parallel to the coast, allows communication with the interior.
 In this monumental structure a single door was torn, defended by a tower.
 The ensemble was responsible for safeguarding eventual tribal attacks.

 In 1580 the Venetian jeweler Gasparo Balbi noted "Chorf" in a list of places on the east coast of the United Arab Emirates, which is considered by historians to indicate Khor Fakkan.
 The Portuguese built a fort at Khor Fakkan that was a ruin by 1666.
 The log book of the Dutch vessel the Meerkat mentions this fort and another one, describing "Gorfacan" as a place on a small bay, with about 200 small houses built from date branches, near the beach.
 It refers to a triangular Portuguese fortress on the northern side, in ruins, and a fortress on a hill on the southern side, also in ruins, without garrison or artillery.
 As well as date palms, the Meerkats log also mentions fig trees, melons, watermelons and myrrh.
 It notes several wells with "good and fresh water" used for irrigation.